DP-300 Configure and manage automation of tasks Practice Question

 Long-term retention (LTR) policy

-Long-term retention (LTR) is specifically designed to retain backups beyond the point-in-time restore (PITR) window, supporting daily, weekly, monthly, and yearly retention periods.
-Option B is correct.
-Option A is too short.
-Option C is not a feature.
-Option D is a feature of Azure SQL Managed Instance, not Azure SQL Database.
+Long-term retention (LTR) policy is specifically designed to retain backups beyond the point-in-time restore (PITR) window, supporting daily, weekly, monthly, and yearly retention periods.
+Option C is correct.
+Option A (PITR retention) is too short and cannot retain backups for years.
+Option B (Backup vault with Azure Backup) is used for Azure VM backups and not for Azure SQL Database automated backups.
+Option D (Automated backup policy) refers to the default backup settings but does not include long-term retention.

 Answer analysis